Cosmetic Surgery Negligence Claims and You

 Cosmetic Surgery Compensation Claims

-We will contact those you believe are responsible for your negligent care and resulting injury or illness.
-If they accept responsibility, we’ll negotiate a fair payment.
+The solicitors we work with will contact those you believe are responsible for your negligent care and resulting injury or illness.
+If they accept responsibility, they will negotiate a fair payment.
 For you, fair payment recognises your pain and suffering.
 In addition, it recognises any financial expenses you incur as a result of your injury.

 These Special Damage items can include costs like: